Toward Inherently Robust VLMs Against Visual Perception Attacks: as a Defense Mechanism

 Integrating \vlms with AV perception systems offers the potential to strengthen resilience against AEs in real-time.
 Currently, AV perception systems face significant limitations in mitigating attacks, which can lead to dangerous misinterpretations of sensor data.
 As Cao~\textit{et al.}~\cite{cao2019adversarial} demonstrated, despite efforts to enhance the security of AV perception, significant vulnerabilities persist and traditional detection mechanisms often fail to mitigate these threats, leading to potentially dangerous consequences for AV decision-making and safety.
 By integrating \vlm in the end-to-end AV stack, AVs can benefit from its ability to process data, thereby working in parallel with perception tasks to enhance robustness and support accurate decision-making.
 The outputs of the perception system and \vlm can then be used by the downstream \textit{planning} and \textit{control} modules to act accordingly in the presence of AEs.
 This context is depicted in~\autoref{fig:integration_AV_VLM}.

 It is crucial to evaluate the latency of \vlm~integration to ensure it can enhance robustness against AEs in real-time without affecting the efficiency of the perception system.
 AV vision algorithms can process images at a rate of 2-4 frames per second (fps), which corresponds to approximately 250-500 ms per image \cite{blachut2022automotive}.
-As a result, \vlm~should process inputs within the required real-time constraints to support robust perception.